Miami Heat all-time roster

 Udonis Haslem, who has played for the Heat since he entered the league in 2003, is the franchise's longest-serving player.
 Haslem has recorded more rebounds than any other Heat players.
 Wade has played more games, more minutes, scored more points, recorded more assists and more steals than any other Heat players.
 He also led the franchise in field goals made and free throws made.
 Mourning, who played 11 seasons with the Heat, is the franchise's third longest-serving player.
 He has blocked more shots than any other Heat players.
-The Heat have six retired jersey numbers: the number 3 worn by Dwyane Wade, the number 33 jersey worn by Alonzo Mourning, the number 10 jersey worn by Tim Hardaway, the number 1 jersey worn by Chris Bosh, the number 23 jersey worn by Michael Jordan, who has never played for the Heat and the number 32 jersey worn by Shaquille O'Neal.
+The Heat have seven retired jersey numbers: the number 3 worn by Dwyane Wade, the number 33 jersey worn by Alonzo Mourning, the number 10 jersey worn by Tim Hardaway, the number 1 jersey worn by Chris Bosh, the number 23 jersey worn by Michael Jordan, who has never played for the Heat, the number 40 worn by Udonis Haslem, and the number 32 jersey worn by Shaquille O'Neal.
 The Heat retired Jordan's number 23 jersey in April 2003 to honor Jordan's achievements and contributions in basketball.
 The Heat are the only NBA team other than the Chicago Bulls to have retired the number 23 jersey in honor of Jordan.
 Mourning had his number 33 jersey retired in March 2009, a year after he retired.
 Hardaway, who played six seasons with the Heat, had his number 10 jersey retired in October 2009.